mtroy2/nlp-project/README.md

 2016

 To run this code <br />
-Note: for all these files, if you want to change the train/test data, you must manually change it in the code - they accept no parameters
+Note: for all these files, if you want to change the train/test data, you must manually change it in the code - they accept no parameters <br />
 Naive-Bayes<br />
   Unigram <br />
     python nb.py <br />